AdaCore/spark2014/lrm/source/packages.rst

       :Trace Unit: TBD

 #.
-Each variable or state abstraction appearing in an Initial Condition Aspect
+Each variable or state abstraction appearing in an Initial_Condition aspect
    of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.